Prostanthera – The Mint Bush

 - P. cuneatra is a compact form, a small green leaved shrub with aromatic foliage and white flowers.

-Easy in a well drained humus rich soil.
-All species require good drainage, however moisture is also essential for good growth.
+All species are easy care in a well drained humus rich soil.
+They all require good drainage, however some moisture is also essential for good growth.

 Best in full sun to dappled shade in the afternoon.